gitikabhardwaj/Genomic-Data-Exploration-Visualizing-Genetic-Variants-and-Allelic-Imbalance/README.md

 - **/data/**: Contains instructions and links for accessing the datasets used in the analyses.
   - **Allelic Imbalance Data**: Instructions provided for accessing data via the `AllelicImbalance` R package.
   - **Phylogenetic Tree Data**: Directly included in this repository for immediate access.
-- **/scripts/**: Contains all R scripts developed for data processing, analysis, and visualization.
-Each script is well-documented to explain its functionality and usage.
+- **/script/**: Contains R script developed for data processing, analysis, and visualization.
+It is well-documented to explain its functionality and usage.
 - **/results/**: Includes output files and visualizations generated from the scripts, such as plots and heatmaps.

 ## Usage